Water is the defining feature of the Delta, and recreation on the water is a big part of the economy and culture of this place.

 “He started establishing himself here by bringing out oil, and gas, and hay, and when he returned the next day they were all stolen,” Korth says.

 When it happened again, the story goes, her grandmother said, “All we’ve got is a pirate’s lair,” and the name stuck.
 Korth says this land was tough for her family to farm.
 They just happened into the boating industry.

-“My grandmother personally had a small de-masted sailboat that she used to go out on the water herself,” Korth explains, which she would loan out for free to people looking to fish.
-“Finally, one day, one of the people insisted on paying her and pressed a silver dollar into her hands and a light bulb went off.”
+“My grandmother personally had a small de-masted sailboat that she used to go out on the water herself,” Korth explains.
+Her Grandma would loan out the boat for free to people looking to fish.
+“Finally, one day, one of the people insisted on paying her and pressed a silver dollar into her hands — and a light bulb went off.”
 She convinced her husband to build more boats.

 Today, the Korth family runs several marinas in the Delta serving people who love water recreation.
 People visit the café and gift shop in the summer and store boats here year-round for water-skiing and fishing.
-In the summer, especially, boaters will get their boats and anchor out, or “hang on the hook” – just find a peaceful spot and spend a few days in nature.
+Especially in the summer, boaters will get their boats and anchor out, or “hang on the hook” – just find a peaceful spot and spend a few days in nature.